pustotnik/zenmake/docs/envvars.rst

         CXXFLAGS='-O3 -fPIC' zenmake build -B

 CPPFLAGS
-    Extra flags added at the end of compilation commands for the C/C++ compiler.
+    Extra flags added at the end of compilation commands for C/C++.

 DFLAGS
     Extra flags to give to the D compiler.
 Example::